af83/ucengine-docs/faq.md

 We only support the following versions:

-- `erlang` starting to R14A
+- `erlang` starting with R14A
-- `yaws` starting to 1.88
+- `yaws` starting with 1.88

 ## I got a « can't find include lib "yaws/include/yaws.hrl" » error on debian

-Despite that you installed the `erlang` and `erlang-yaws` packages on your debian system, you got the following error when building U.C.Engine:
+Despite installing the `erlang` and `erlang-yaws` packages on your debian system, you get the following error when building U.C.Engine:

     > make
     ...  can't find include lib "yaws/include/yaws.hrl"